DexonOff/Exe-File-Resizer-Increaser-Free/README.md

 * Not Suitable for All File Types: ExeFile Resizer only works with .exe files and may not function correctly with other file formats.
 * File size **increase** only.
 No reduction.
 # Open Source Code (Version 1.0.0 only)
+> This program is written in C# (C-Sharp) and is designed to work within the .NET Framework.
+Type of Application: Console-based with GUI Dialogs.
+Used program: Visual Studio 2022.
 ## Full Code
 ```
 using System;